EZ-Robotics/EZ-Template/ez-template-docs/docs/user_control.md

 ## Drive Modes

 ### opcontrol_tank()
-Sets the drive to the left and right y axis.
+Sets the chassis to controller joysticks using tank control.
+Run in usercontrol.

+This passes the controller through the curve functions, but is disabled by default.
+Use opcontrol_curve_buttons_toggle() to enable it.
 <Tabs
   groupId="opcontrol_tank"
   defaultValue="proto"